Last Updated on May 13, 2023 by Rebecca Lake

 Financial help for single moms can range from rental assistance and help with utility bills to dental care to federal grants to go back to school.
 The various financial support programs for single mothers with young children and pregnant women who are expecting are designed to help them meet basic needs.

-If you’re struggling to pay the bills, here are some of the best places to find financial help for single moms and low income families.
+If you’re struggling to pay the bills or save money, here are some of the best places to find financial help for single moms and low income families.

 Housing and Rent Assistance for Single Moms